porres/pd-cyclone/README.md

 * "Cyclone is a library of Pure Data classes, bringing some level of compatibility between Max/MSP and Pd environments.
 Although being itself in the early stage of development, it is meant to eventually become part of a much larger project, aiming at unification and standardization of computer musician's tools.
 In its current form, cyclone is mainly for people using both Max and Pd, and thus wanting to develop cross-platform patches. (...)."
 The full original readme is provided in this repository at: <https://github.com/porres/pd-cyclone/blob/master/maintenance/README_original.txt>

 Cyclone's original author Krzysztof Czaja worked on it as part of his miXed library from 2002 to 2005 and later abandoned it all together.
 In parallel, miXed had been incorporated into Pd Extended and eventually ended up under the maintenance of Hans-Christoph Steiner - the main developer and maintainer of Pd-Extended.
 When Pd Extended was abandoned after its last release (from Jan 2013), Cyclone and miXed were left unmaintained as a result.
-In Dec-2014, Fred Jan Kraan took over maintainance and development for cyclone (but not the rest of the miXed library) and released 0.1-alpha57 and Cyclone 0.2 beta versions, but decided to abandon development for it in Feb-2016.
+In Dec-2014, Fred Jan Kraan took over maintenance and development for cyclone (but not the rest of the miXed library) and released 0.1-alpha57 and Cyclone 0.2 beta versions, but decided to abandon development for it in Feb-2016.

 Since February 21st 2016, further development for Cyclone started on this repository by Alexandre Porres, Derek Kwan, Matt Barber and other collaborators.
 The first stable release was Cyclone 0.3-0 from february 2019!

 #### About Cyclone's Repositories and its Fork History:

 => Original Repository (up to version 0.1-Alpha-56):
 The original repository of MiXed as part of Pd Extended - containing Cyclone and more (such as 'toxy') - resides at <https://svn.code.sf.net/p/pure-data/svn/trunk/externals/miXed/cyclone> and the migrated repository: <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/>.
-This repository embraces work from three different maintainance phases:
+This repository embraces work from three different maintenance phases:

 - Czaja's era (until 2005 and up to 0.1-Alpha55): Czaja (the original author) worked on Cyclone from version 01-alpha-01 (2002) to 0.1-alpha-55 (2005).
 - Hans era (until 2013 and 0.1-Alpha-56): Hans maintained Cyclone from 2005 to 2013.
 The 0.1-Alpha55 version of Cyclone is found in most of Pd-Extended versions up to Pd-Extended 0.42-5.
 The last release of Pd-Extended is 0.43-4 from Jan-2013 and it carries the 0.1-Alpha56 version of Cyclone, which can also be found as "cyclone-v0-0extended" when searching for externals in Pd Vanilla.